AdobeDocs/experience-manager-cloud-service.en/help/forms/rule-editor-core-components.md

    `object` type is used to pass readable field object in parameter to a custom function instead of passing the value.

    All parameter types are categorized under one of the above.
 None is not supported.
 Ensure that you select one of the types above.
 Types are not case-sensitive.
-Spaces are not allowed in the parameter `name`. `<Parameter Descrption>` `<parameter>  can have multiple words. </parameter>`
+Spaces are not allowed in the parameter name.
+Parameter description can have multiple words.

 * **Optional Parameter**
-Syntax: `@param {type=} name <Parameter ` Alternatively, you can use: `@param {type} [name] <Parameter Description>` By default all parameters are mandatory.
+Syntax: `@param {type=} name <Parameter Description>` Alternatively, you can use: `@param {type} [name] <Parameter Description>` By default all parameters are mandatory.
 You can mark a parameter optional by adding `=` in type of the parameter or by putting param name in square brackets.